teamopen-dev/workgroups/workgroups/wg-organization.md

 Role | Description
 -|-
-trial|People who have newly joined a workgroup may be trial members initially before being given the permissions a regular workgroup member would have. credentials|People who handle login details / credentials for any part of the organization and share it with the appropriate other workgroups and members. workgroups|People who review applications for and generally facilitate the operation of workgroups. discord|Have admin permissions for the Discord server.
+trial|New workgroup members who are in a trial period with limited permissions. credentials|People who handle login details / credentials for any part of the organization and share it with the appropriate other workgroups and members. workgroups|People who review applications for and generally facilitate the operation of workgroups. discord|Have admin permissions for the Discord server.